Organised crime goes hand-in-hand with corruption and impunity; there is no defeating one without combatting the other.

 When organised crime infiltrates criminal justice institutions, it undermines their work through bribery, extortion and threats.
 Investigations falter and prosecutions fail.

 The resulting impunity paves the way for further crime and corruption.
-In Latin America, where about a third of the world's criminal killings happen, only around five per cent of murder cases are ever solved.
+In Latin America, where about a third of the world's criminal killings happen, less than 20 per cent of murder cases are ever solved.
 Impunity simply makes the cost of murder too low to be considered a disincentive.

 It also leads to a loss of public trust, which makes it even harder for these institutions to tackle their actual task of protecting the people.
 Nobody trusts authorities which seem to protect criminals instead of bringing them to justice.